 - " High degree of linkage to originator: Besides acting as servicer, Santander holds the accounts receiving the pool collections and holding the reserve fund (commingling risk).
 It is also the liquidity line provider.
 Different triggers have been put in place in the deal to protect it against the different risks derived from this strong linkage.
-This feature has been taken into account in our analysis as more fully explained in "Treatment of Concerns". - Exposure to real estate: Around 14% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification).
-This feature has been taken into account in Moody's quantitative analysis as more fully explained in the "Treatment of Concerns" section. - " Complex Structure: The daily acquisition of new draw-downs of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
-This feature has been taken into account in Moody's analysis - as more fully explained in "Treatment of Concerns". - " Interest rate risk: 82.24% of the pool balance consist of floating rate loans and 17.76% fixed rate loans, whereas the notes are floating liabilities.
+This feature has been taken into account in our analysis - as more fully explained in "Treatment of Concerns". - " Exposure to real estate: Around 11.8% of the portfolio is exposed to the Construction and Building sector (according to Moody's industry classification).
+This feature has been taken into account in Moody's quantitative analysis - as more fully explained in the "Treatment of Concerns" section. - " Complex Structure: The daily acquisition of new draw-downs of the securitised credit lines (until their maturity date) increase the structural complexity of the transaction.
+This feature has been taken into account in Moody's analysis - as more fully explained in "Treatment of Concerns". - Interest rate risk: 74.2% of the pool balance consist of floating rate loans and 25.8% fixed rate loans, whereas the notes are floating liabilities.
 Therefore, the structure is exposed to interest rate and basis risk as the transaction is not protected by an interest rate swap.
-This feature has been taken into account in our analysis as described in the section "Structure, Legal Aspects and Associated Risks". - " Bullet credits: Around 46% of the portfolio is bullet (only 0.33% corresponds to standard loans).
-This risk was treated in Moody's quantitative analysis - as further explained in "Treatment of Concerns". - " Deferral of interest: The deferral of interest payments on series B is beneficial to the repayment of series A, but increases the expected loss on series B. The size of the reserve fund and the subordination address this potential deterioration on the expected loss. - Sovereign risk: On 26 June 2012 we lowered to A3 the Spanish country ceiling, which signifies the maximum rating that we will assign to a domestic issuer, including structured finance transactions backed by Spanish receivables.
+This feature has been taken into account in our analysis as described in the section "Structure, Legal Aspects and Associated Risks". - " Bullet credits: Around 34.7% of the portfolio is bullet 11.4% corresponds to standard loans).
+This risk was treated in Moody's quantitative analysis - as further explained in "Treatment of Concerns". - " Deferral of interest: The deferral of interest payments on series B is beneficial to the repayment of series A, but increases the expected loss on series B. The size of the reserve fund and the subordination address this potential deterioration on the expected loss. - " Sovereign risk: The Spanish country ceiling is currently A1, which signifies the maximum rating that we will assign to a domestic issuer, including structured finance transactions backed by Spanish receivables.